riu-rd/riu-rd/README.md

 ### 🚀 About Me

 <!-- - 🔭 Currently working as **Data Scientist at UnionBank of the Philippines** -->
-- 🏆 **Winner** of Maya Big 3 Startup Showdown & BPI DATA Wave 2025
+- 🏆 **Winner** of BPI DATA Wave 2025 & Maya Big 3 Startup Showdown
 - 📚 Published researcher in **IEEE** and **CSP** on AI/ML topics
-- 🌱 Learning **Google ADK, LangChain, Agentic RAG Systems, and Advanced Deep Learning**
+- 🌱 Learning **Survival Analysis, Time-Series Forecasting, Agentic RAG Systems, and Advanced Deep Learning**
 - 👯 Open to collaborate on **AI Engineering Projects, Gen AI Applications, and Data Science Solutions**
 - 📫 Reach me at **darius.vincent5@gmail.com**
-- ⚡ Fun fact: **I'm a good swimmer and I like to party**

 ---